Natural Health – Peak Performance – Longevity – Adventure

 Some evidence associates low blood levels of Folate with a greater risk of cancer.
 Folate is involved in the synthesis, repair, and function of DNA, our genetic map, and there is some evidence that a deficiency of Folate can cause damage to DNA that may lead to cancer.

 Supplement Toxicity.
-Contrary to the toxicity concerns of long term use of many other vitamin supplements, Folate intake from food is not associated with any health risk.
-The risk of toxicity from folic acid intake from supplements and/or fortified foods is also low as Folate is a water soluble vitamin and excess intake is usually lost in the urine.
+Contrary to the toxicity concerns of long-term use of many other vitamin supplements, Folate intake from food is not associated with any health risk.
+The risk of toxicity from folic acid intake from supplements and/or fortified foods is also low as Folate is a water-soluble vitamin and excess intake is usually lost in the urine.
 However, intake of supplemental folic acid should not exceed 1,000 micrograms (mcg) per day to prevent folic acid from triggering symptoms of vitamin B12 deficiency.
 See Natural Food Sources of Vitamin B12